JenyferMontano/Digibiz/README.md

 ## Documentation

-- **SETUP.md** - Detailed setup and configuration guide
 - **POSTMAN_QUICK_TEST.md** - Postman collection for API testing

-## Environment Variables

-Create a `.env.local` file with the following variables (see SETUP.md for details):
-- Cloudant credentials (URL, API_KEY, USERNAME, DB_NAME)
-- watsonx Orchestrate credentials (API_KEY, ENDPOINT, HOST_URL)
-- Agent IDs and Environment IDs (NEXT_PUBLIC_*)

 ## Disclaimer

 This project is a **proof of concept** developed for demonstration purposes during the IBM Dev Day AI Demystified Hackathon.
-It is not intended for production use.
+It is not intended for production use and may contain limitations, incomplete features, or security considerations that would need to be addressed before any real-world deployment.

+---

+**Built for IBM Dev Day AI Demystified Hackathon**